 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

 Sugar-Free Peanut Butter Chia Pudding can be served as dessert or replace a meal!
-It’s low in carbs, full of fiber and protein and dairy free!
+It’s low carb, full of fiber and protein and dairy free!

 When I splurge on anything it is usually something with peanut butter or chocolate.
 Healthy peanut butter without sugar added is the best way I know how to combat cravings.
 Since it has good fats in it, just a little goes a long well in leaving you feeling satiated which is the key when it comes to watching your weight.

-Sure you might use another dairy free milk option but often, like in coconut milk, the strong flavor of the coconut overrides anything else in the recipe.
-Unsweetened Silk Almond Milk is the perfect choice when you still want that creaminess without using cream.
+Sure you might use another dairy free milk option, but often, like in coconut milk, the strong flavor of the coconut overrides anything else in the recipe.
+Unsweetened Almond Milk is the perfect choice when you still want that creaminess without using cream.

 Sugar-Free Peanut Butter Chia Pudding